-This page within Virginia Tort Case Law is a compilation of cases reported by the Virginia Supreme Court and summarized by Brien Roche dealing with the topic of Snow and Ice.
+This page within Virginia Tort Case Law is a compilation of cases reported by the Virginia Supreme Court and summarized by Brien Roche dealing with Snow and Ice Cases.
+For more information on premises liability see the pages on Wikipedia.

 1998 Amos v.
 NationsBank, 256 Va.
 344, 504 S.E.2d 365.